google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 print(chart);
 ```

-As is evident by the displayed results, the first date of no snow was mostly
+As is evident by the displayed results, the first day of no snow was mostly
 stable from 2000 to 2012.
-Following this, the dates have become more erratic.
+Following this, the day has become more erratic.

 ![point-doy-time-series-chart.png](point-doy-time-series-chart.png)<br>
 _Figure 5.
 Regional annual mean first DOY with no snow time series._